A Microlocal Approach to Renormalization in Stochastic PDEs: Introduction

 \end{remark}

-The advantage of the algebraic approach resides thus in the fact that, in order to define the quantities we are interested in, we are only required to make sense of otherwise ill-defined distributions appearing when dealing formally with the corresponding random variables.
+Hence the algebraic approach has the advantage of providing a systematic way of dealing with renormalization without resorting to any regularization scheme.
 Yet the structures introduced above are still not sufficient to catch all the information which one can extract from an SPDE.
 As a matter of fact correlations between the random fields are completely neglected.
 For this reason and still inspired by the algebraic approach to quantum field theory, we introduce an additional structure built out of $\mathcal{A}_{\cdot Q}$, namely

 Similarly to the preceding part of our analysis we endow $\mathcal{T}(\mathcal{A}_{\cdot_Q})$ with a deformation of its natural product which allows to encode the structure of the correlation functions of the underlying SPDE.
-Focusing on a concrete example, our goal is to give meaning to formal expression such as
+Focusing on a concrete example, our goal is to give a meaning to formal expression such as

 where $f_1,f_2\in\mathcal{D}(M)$, while $\varphi\in\mathcal{E}(M)$.
 Also in this case one has to cope with the problem that in general $Q^2\in\mathcal{D}^\prime(M\times M\setminus\mathrm{Diag}_2)$ and, as in the construction of the algebra $\mathcal{A}_{\cdot Q},$ we need tools from microlocal analysis to prove that there exists at least one extension of $Q^2$ to the whole $M\times M$ and to classify whether ambiguities arise in this process.
 This analysis leads us to our second set of main results: \begin{enumerate} \item We prove existence of a deformation of $\mathcal{T}(\mathcal{A}_{\cdot Q})$, referred to as $\mathcal{A}_{\bullet_Q}$, {\it cf.} Theorem \ref{Thm: GammabulletQ existence}, \item We classify and characterize the renormalization freedom in constructing $\mathcal{A}_{\bullet_Q}$, {\it cf.} Theorem \ref{Thm: GammabulletQ uniqueness}. \end{enumerate}